noobc0re/x230mojaveefi/README.md

 # x230mojaveefi
-ready to use efi folder for hackintosh mojave installation
+ready to use efi folder for thinkpad x230 hackintosh mojave installation